MicrosoftDocs/cpp-docs/docs/assembler/masm/extern-masm.md

 ## Remarks

-The ⟦*language-type*⟧ argument is valid in 32-bit MASM only.
+The *language-type* argument is valid in 32-bit MASM only.

 The *type* can be [ABS](../../assembler/masm/operator-abs.md), which imports *name* as a constant.
 Same as [EXTRN](../../assembler/masm/extrn.md).